Last Upated: January 11, 2023

 Vermont has unrestricted open enrollment for public high school and transfers for younger grades are widely available as well.
 What this means is that you may be able to send your child to any public school in Vermont, regardless of where you live or where the school is located.
 Note that local boards of education may set limits on transfers based on financial impact and capacity.

-Washington has restricted open enrollment for public school.
+Washington offers some open enrollment for public school.
 Based on Washington’s laws, families are able to apply for transfers within their school district.
 Whether families can choose to transfer between districts will depend on local policies, so check with your school district if you are interested in this option.
 For a real-world example, check out Lake Washington School District’s transfer forms and guidelines.

 Besides traditional schools, Washington also has 14 “Skill Centers” that serve high schoolers across multiple school districts who want to gain specialized career training.

-Wisconsin has restricted open enrollment for public school.
+In Wisconsin, about 8.5% of public school students use public school open enrollment.
 Based on Wisconsin’s laws, a parent may be able to choose a traditional public school in another district.
 In some cases, families can participate in open enrollment within a district as well.
 For example, the School District of La Crosse has an intradistrict application form families can use to request a transfer within the district.

 Check with your local school district if you wish to participate in open enrollment.
 Generally, parents are responsible for transporting their child to their public school of choice.
 But, the school must provide it if a student has a disability.
 Low-income parents may apply for state reimbursement for transportation costs.
 Districts are allowed to collaborate to provide transportation, as well.